writetome51/open-array/README.md

 get.byType(
     type: 'object' | 'array' | 'number' | 'string' | 'boolean' | 'function' | 'undefined'
 ):  IValueIndexPair[]
-    // For explanation of IValueIndexPair, see explanation of byTest().
+    // For explanation of IValueIndexPair, see explanation of get.byTest().
 ```

 #### getAndRemove: PublicArrayGetterRemover (read-only)
 ######  Has methods that both remove and return items from the array:
 ```
 getAndRemove.byIndex(index): any
-    // index can be negative or positive.
+    // removes and returns item identified by passed index.  index can be negative or positive.

 getAndRemove.byIndexes(indexes): any[]
-    // indexes can be negative or positive.
+    // removes and returns items identified by passed indexes.  indexes can be negative or positive.

 getAndRemove.head(numItemsToRemove): any[]
+    // removes and returns numItemsToRemove from beginning

 getAndRemove.tail(numItemsToRemove): any[]
+    // removes and returns numItemsToRemove from end

 getAndRemove.between(numItemsToKeepAtEachEnd): any[]
-    // Returns middle of array, between numItemsToIgnoreAtEachEnd
+    // removes and returns middle of array, between numItemsToKeepAtEachEnd

 getAndRemove.adjacentAt(startingIndex, numItemsToRemove): any[]
-    // startingIndex can be negative or positive.
+    // removes and returns adjacent items.  startingIndex can be negative or positive.

 getAndRemove.adjacentToValue(info: IAdjacentToValueInfo): any[]
     /********